ufuchs/weather-on-df3120/README.md

 weather-on-df3120
 =================

-Use the **Parrot DF3120 320x240 Bluetooth/SD/USB Picture Frame** as weather display.
+Using the **Parrot DF3120 320x240 Bluetooth/SD/USB Picture Frame** as weather display.

 Works now with my Galaxy S3 per Bluetooth.

-And what you will get!
+And, what you will get!

 ![20131015_222120](https://f.cloud.github.com/assets/614954/1337715/8c054232-35da-11e3-87bb-da544eb289a8.jpg)